 The cans, jars, and tubs are all great for kid crafts.
 I used them to make piggy banks for my kids and to store some of their play food baked goods

 One Crazy House has a ton of ideas for you with examples.

 What not to do with the leftover formula

 No matter how tempting it is, do not feed or donate any expired baby formula.

-As noted above, it is against the law to sell, donate, or trade formula that you received through a government program like WIC.
+As noted above, it is against the law to sell, donate, or trade formulas that you received through a government program like WIC.